inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 Security threats have become more advanced as the digital landscape continues to evolve.
 These threats explicitly target cloud computing providers due to an organization's overall lack of visibility in data access and movement.
 Without taking active steps to improve their cloud security, organizations can face significant governance and compliance risks when managing client information, regardless of where it is stored.

-## What does AWS Shared Responsibility Model Mean?
+## What does Cloud Responsibility Model Mean?

 A shared responsibility model is a cloud security framework that dictates the security obligations of a cloud computing provider and its users to ensure accountability.
 This shared model can help relieve the customer's operational burden as AWS operates, manages and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
 Security and Compliance are a shared responsibility between AWS and the customer.